 "Low risk" drivers are those who may be less likely to get involved into trouble on the road.
 They may have a good driving record and an established credit history, work close to home, or live in a rural area.
 These last two factors mean that a driver may be on the road less often or may encounter fewer vehicles on the road, both of which could reduce their chances of being in an accident.

 Where can I get high risk auto insurance?

-If you’re a high risk driver, you can still find auto insurance.
-There are auto insurance companies, like Direct, that specialize in, or offer high risk auto insurance.
-Even if your driving record is less than perfect, you should still compare prices to find the most affordable car insurance.
+Some high risk drivers have found it difficult to find auto insurance that meets their coverage AND budgetary needs.
+There are auto insurance companies, like Direct Auto & Life Insurance, that specialize in and offer high risk auto insurance.
+Even if your driving record is less than perfect, you should still compare auto insurance quotes to find the most affordable car insurance.

 Can I avoid being a high risk driver?

 Yes!
 You may be considered a high risk driver now, but it doesn't have to be that way forever.
 There are a handful of things you can do to become a low risk driver and make sure you stay that way.
 Being a low risk driver can not only help you stay safer on the road, but it may also help you lower your auto insurance costs.
 To take steps towards being a low risk driver, you can: